Kingston on Soar

 Kingston on Soar is a village and civil parish in the Rushcliffe borough of Nottinghamshire, England.

 Description

 Setting

 Kingston on Soar predominantly lies within the Trent Washlands character area, and partially in the Nottinghamshire Wolds character area.

-White's Directory of Nottinghamshire, written in 1853, describes Kingston on Soar such:Kingston-Upon-Soar is a small village and parish 10 miles south west by south of Nottingham, betwixt the Wolds and the Leicestershire border.John Throsby, writing during 1790 in his new edition of Robert Thoroton's Antiquities of Nottinghamshire, describes Kingston on Soar such:This Lordship contains 1100 acres of old inclosed land, divided into 3 farms, exclusive of some patches of home ground, attached to some inferior dwellings: It belongs chiefly to the Duke of Leeds, who is lord of the manor. [...]
+White's Directory of Nottinghamshire, written in 1853, describes Kingston on Soar as such:Kingston-Upon-Soar is a small village and parish 10 miles south west by south of Nottingham, betwixt the Wolds and the Leicestershire border.John Throsby, writing during 1790 in his new edition of Robert Thoroton's Antiquities of Nottinghamshire, describes Kingston on Soar such:This Lordship contains 1100 acres of old inclosed land, divided into 3 farms, exclusive of some patches of home ground, attached to some inferior dwellings: It belongs chiefly to the Duke of Leeds, who is lord of the manor. [...]
 The village contains about 30 dwellings.

 Local geography

 The River Soar does not pass through the village, but very close by to the west.
 At this point the Soar, flowing south to north, forms the border with Leicestershire.
 The Kingston Brook drains west through the village.
 Nearby places are Kegworth in Leicestershire, New Kingston in Nottinghamshire and, further downstream, Ratcliffe on Soar.

 John Throsby, writing during 1790 in his new edition of Robert Thoroton's Antiquities of Nottinghamshire, describes Kingston on Soar's geography such:The soil in the upper part of the lordship is clayey; but towards the Soar it is of a light sand, and appears good grazing ground.